votingworks/vxsuite/libs/auth/README.md

 ## Scripts

-Note that all scripts are meant to be run from `libs/auth/` and not `libs/auth/scripts/`.

 ### Initial Java Card Configuration Script

 This script configures a Java Card for use with VotingWorks machines.
 The script